is a not for profit Arts Organization dedicated to contemporary dance.

 The company creates for theatre productions, tours, site specific projects, installation projects, video work, and collaborations.
 The company features the work of Jolene Bailie, Guest Artists, Collaborators, and an ensemble of Dancers.
 Committed to public presentation, the company has successfully programmed a full season of activity annually since 2002.
 The core project each season is the creation and presentation of new work.

-Artistic Director, Jolene Bailie, enjoyed over a decade of touring solo work.
-During this time she worked with leaders in the field from across Canada and The United States, performing hundreds of full length solo shows as well as over a hundred performances within shared/mixed programs, six cross Canada tours, ten international engagements, several smaller tours, two projects of historical significance in New York City, re-mounted fourteen solo works by established choreographers, commissioned eight new solo works by senior guest choreographers, as well as developed and presented her own new creations, including full-length shows, a plethora of shorter works and numerous works for bridging, emerging and pre-professional dancers, including the choreographic initiative she created for emerging dancers, Surge.
+Artistic Director, Jolene Bailie, began her career with over a decade of touring solo work.
+During this time she worked with leaders in the field from across Canada and The United States, performing hundreds of full length solo shows as well as over a hundred performances within shared/mixed programs, six cross Canada tours, ten international engagements, several smaller tours, two projects of historical significance in New York City, re-mounted fourteen solo works by established choreographers, commissioned eight new solo works by senior guest choreographers, as well as developed and presented her own new creations, including full-length shows, numerous shorter works and works for bridging, emerging and pre-professional dancers, including the choreographic initiative she created for emerging dancers, Surge.

-Gearshifting’s work has been both self-presented and produced on over 350 occasions as well as presented by nationally and internationally recognized companies, presenters, museums, festivals, and art galleries.
+Gearshifting’s work has been both self-presented and produced as well as presented by nationally and internationally recognized companies, presenters, museums, festivals, and art galleries.

 Gearshifting Performance Works has a history of presenting